If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • One Flower Fuzzy on the screen with the blue pipe in Keelhaul Key was removed in the international versions.

-• The Flower Fuzzy on the screen with the 2 Putrid Piranhas will continue to move around if it falls down in the Japanese version, while it will stay still in the international versions.
+• The Flower Fuzzy on the screen with the two Putrid Piranhas will continue to move around if it falls down in the Japanese version, while it will stay still in the international versions.

 • In Pirate's Grotto, the chest behind the waterfall contains a Damage Dodge P badge in the Japanese version.
 In the international versions, this is a Defend Plus P badge, despite the official player guide claiming that the Damage Dodge P badge is found in that chest.